Analysis | ‘The Bachelor’ star was rejected by the winner for the first time in show history — and then things got worse

-While this may sound breathtakingly obvious, this season’s star Clayton Echard disregarded those rules.
-And as a result, during Tuesday night’s finale that was described on the show as both “excruciating" and “insane,” he wound up getting rejected by the winner for the first time in “Bachelor” history.
+While this may sound breathtakingly obvious, this season’s star, Clayton Echard, disregarded those rules.
+And as a result, during Tuesday night’s finale that was described on the show as both “excruciating” and “insane,” he wound up getting rejected by the winner for the first time in “Bachelor” history.

 The two-hour Season 26 finale on ABC was a culmination of a few brutally uncomfortable recent episodes, which started last week during the fantasy suite dates in Iceland.
 Clayton, a 28-year-old former football player from Missouri, thought it would be an excellent plan to tell two of his finalists (Rachel Recchia, a 26-year-old flight instructor from Florida, and Gabby Windey, a 31-year-old ICU nurse from Colorado) that he was falling in love with them.
-They were thrilled to hear this, not realizing that Clayton made nearly-identical declarations to both of them after leaving their rooms the morning after their respective dates.
+They were thrilled to hear this, not realizing that he had made nearly identical declarations to both of them after leaving their rooms the morning after their respective dates.

-Then everything imploded when Clayton went on the third overnight date with Susie Evans, a 28-year-old wedding videographer from Virginia, and of course told her “I love you.”
-In response, Susie asked if he had been “intimate” with any other woman and/or fallen in love with them.
-When Clayton admitted that he had, in fact, slept with Rachel and Gabby and had “feelings of love" for both, Susie was devastated and said she couldn’t see moving forward with him.
-Clayton protested that he loved Susie “the most,” though that did not help; he then turned furious at her ultimatum, given that exploring relationships with multiple women is the premise of the show.
-Susie looked taken aback at his harsh reaction as he blamed it all on her for not making her expectations clear from the beginning, and then coldly told her to leave.
+Everything imploded when Clayton went on the third overnight date with Susie Evans, a 28-year-old wedding videographer from Virginia, and of course told her “I love you,” too.
+In response, Susie asked whether he had been “intimate” with any other women and/or fallen in love with them.
+When Clayton admitted that he had, in fact, slept with Rachel and Gabby and had “feelings of love” for both, Susie was devastated and said she couldn’t see moving forward with him.
+Clayton protested that he loved Susie “the most,” but that didn’t help; he became furious at her ultimatum, given that exploring relationships with multiple women is the premise of the show.
+Susie looked taken aback by his harsh reaction.
+He blamed her for not making her expectations clear from the beginning and then coldly told her to leave.

-In the first part of the finale on Monday, Clayton, second-guessed everything and broke down in tears as he mourned Susie’s departure.
-For some reason, this inspired him to be “transparent” with Rachel and Gabby, who were waiting for him at the rose ceremony, since he was supposed to be narrowing the final three to final two.
-In what host Jesse Palmer excitedly called the “rose ceremony from hell,” Clayton informed Rachel and Gabby that Susie left, and it “shattered” him: “I was in love with her ...
-I am in love with both of you.
+In the first part of the finale on Monday, Clayton second-guessed everything and broke down in tears as he mourned Susie’s departure.
+For some reason, this inspired him to be “transparent” with Rachel and Gabby, who were waiting for him at the rose ceremony, since he was supposed to be narrowing the final three down to the final two.
+In what host Jesse Palmer excitedly called the “rose ceremony from hell,” Clayton informed Rachel and Gabby that Susie left, and it had “shattered” him: “I was in love with her. … I am in love with both of you.
 And I also was intimate with both of you.”
-He admitted he had no idea who to choose, and soon, the only sounds that could be heard were both Rachel and Gabby sobbing as they ran off in separate directions.
+He admitted he had no idea whom to choose, and soon, the only sounds that could be heard were those of both Rachel and Gabby sobbing as they ran off in separate directions.

-Somehow (a producer’s encouragement?), Clayton was able to cajole Rachel and Gabby to stick around, and even meet his family who had traveled to Iceland to meet his final two.
-Everyone pretended not to be miserable, especially Clayton, though afterwards he did the worst thing: After putting everyone through that forced happiness, he realized that the person he really loved was Susie.
+Somehow (a producer’s encouragement?), Clayton was able to cajole Rachel and Gabby to stick around and even meet his family, who had traveled to Iceland to meet his final two.
+Everyone pretended not to be miserable, especially Clayton, though afterward he did the worst thing: After putting everyone through that forced happiness, he realized the person he really loved was Susie.

-This was the exasperating cliffhanger that led into Tuesday’s finale, when Clayton found out that Susie was still in Iceland and begged her to give him another chance — and while she was mulling it over, decided to save time and employ a rare strategy known as a “group breakup."
+This was the exasperating cliffhanger that led into Tuesday’s finale, when Clayton found out that Susie was still in Iceland and begged her to give him another chance — and while she was mulling it over, decided to save time and employ a rare strategy known as a “group breakup.”
 He sat down with Rachel and Gabby together: “I absolutely saw a future with you both and told you that I loved you, and I meant all of that,” he told them gravely.
 “Everybody deserves to have someone give them 100 percent of their heart, and unfortunately, I just can’t be that person for either of you.
 Because my heart’s no longer here.
 It’s with Susie.
 I’m so very sorry.
-I didn’t mean to hurt you all and I hope you can forgive me one day.”
+I didn’t mean to hurt you all, and I hope you can forgive me one day.”

 They looked stunned.
 “I really don’t have anything to say,” Gabby said, walking out of the room.
 Clayton chased her down, and then probably regretted it as Gabby proceeded to drag him for completely botching the situation, pointing out he asked her to stay mere days earlier when he clearly had stronger feelings for Susie.
 “Your pride was hurt because Susie left,” she said.
 “A couple days doesn’t seem to make that big of a difference, Clayton.
 Except that one time it was going to be my decision, which you didn’t want it to be.
 And now it’s your decision, so it’s easier.”

 Clayton’s goodbye conversation with Rachel was even more bleak, and she couldn’t stop crying.
-As with every finale, between those scenes, the contestants had to take part in the live “After the Final Rose” special, where they rehashed all these issues in real time.
-Gabby told Clayton that while she didn’t think he acted maliciously, she felt “betrayed" watching the episodes, especially seeing him tell Susie he loved her “the most” all along.
+As with every finale, between those scenes, the contestants had to take part in the live “After the Final Rose” special, where they rehashed all these issues.
+Gabby told Clayton that although she didn’t think he acted maliciously, she felt “betrayed” watching the episodes, especially seeing him tell Susie he loved her “the most” all along.
 Rachel was still in disbelief that he broke up with them at the same time.
 Through it all, a resigned Clayton offered his apologies and agreed he acted terribly.

-Then Rachel asked the question that may be a first for “The Bachelor," which is surprisingly prudish about the concept of the contestants having sex: “Did you tell me that you were in love with me because you wanted to sleep with me?” she asked.
+Then Rachel asked the question that may be a first for “The Bachelor,” which is surprisingly prudish regarding the concept of the contestants having sex: “Did you tell me that you were in love with me because you wanted to sleep with me?” she asked.
 The studio audience audibly gasped.

-“No. No,” Clayton said immediately, shaking his head.
+“No. No,” Clayton said, shaking his head.
 “I felt those feelings for you then.
 I believed it.
 I really did believe I felt those feelings.”

 Rachel paused.
 “I just don’t believe you,” she said.
-Following an awkward silence, Palmer finally threw to commercial.
+Following an awkward silence, Palmer finally cut to commercial.

 After that mess, it was time to go back to Iceland and revisit Clayton trying to persuade Susie to get back together, even after his meltdown when she left the first time.
 He wrote her a passionate letter urging her to meet him in the countryside, which turned out to be a heavily decorated spot where he held a diamond engagement ring in his pocket.
 “If you allow me to love you for one more day, to take one more step with you, to show you that I can be that man that you thought I was — I can prove it if you just give me the chance,” he said.